Ronald Knox: Conversion and ministry

 An essay in Knox's Essays in Satire (1928), "Studies in the Literature of Sherlock Holmes", was the first of the genre of mock-serious critical writings on Sherlock Holmes and mock-historical studies in which the existence of Holmes, Watson, et al. is assumed.
 Another of these essays, "The Authorship of In Memoriam", purports to prove that Tennyson's poem was actually written by Queen Victoria.
 Another satirical essay, "Reunion All Round", mocked Anglican tolerance by appealing to the Anglican Church in Swiftean literary style to absorb Muslims, atheists, and even Catholics who had murdered Irish children.

-In 1953 Knox visited Julian and Anne Asquith in Zanzibar and John and Daphne Acton in Rhodesia.
+In 1954 Knox visited Julian Asquith and Anne Asquith in Zanzibar and John and Daphne Acton in Rhodesia.
 While in Africa, Knox began his translation of The Imitation of Christ.
 After returning to Mells in England, he started translating Thérèse of Lisieux's Autobiography of a Saint.
 He also began a work of apologetics intended to reach a wider audience than the student one of his The Belief of Catholics (1927).
 In 1957, Knox suffered a serious illness that curtailed all his work.
 At the invitation of Harold Macmillan, Knox stayed at 10 Downing Street while consulting a medical specialist in London.
 The doctor confirmed that Knox had terminal cancer.

 Knox died on 24 August 1957, and his body was brought to Westminster Cathedral.
-Bishop George L. Craven celebrated the Requiem Mass and Father Martin D'Arcy preached the panegyric.
-Knox was buried in the churchyard of St Andrew's Church in Mells.
+Bishop George L. Craven celebrated the requiem Mass and Fr Martin D'Arcy preached the panegyric.
+Knox was buried in the churchyard of St Andrew's Church, Mells.